After college, our parents expect us to land a job and then earn money — decent money:

 This is no longer the case though.

 A college degree can be helpful, but doesn’t guarantee a fulfilling life.
-Owning a car or loaning a house can be helpful too, but not for everyone.
+Owning a car or applying for a house loan can be helpful too, but not for everyone.
 Those things are requirements no more.
 Here’s why:

 The new economy — the Idea Economy, the Connection Economy — glorifies skills, mastery, discipline, focus, values, creativity, grit, and the ability to build meaningful relationships (I’m talking about a generation when anyone can start a business using a laptop and Internet).
 If you don’t have the traits vital for the new economy, then your degree is useless.